hauerdie/z-turn-board-hdmi-out/linux_example/README.md

         };
 ```

-You can find my kernel (4.14.0-xilinx) in the boot.bin folder (boot.bin, uImage and devicetree.dtb).
+You can find my kernel (4.14.0-xilinx) in the boot folder (boot.bin, uImage and devicetree.dtb).
 It should work with xillinux-2 but I use it with the latest Raspbean Stretch (Lite and Desktop).